QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 ### Parameterizing `Jenkinsfile` For Ansible Deployment

+But what if we need to deploy to other environments, manually updating the **`Jenkinsfile`** is definitely not an option.
 To deploy to other environments, we will need to use parameters.

 1. Update `sit` inventory with new servers